Move from a single .c file to a realistic header/source/Makefile layout.

 |---|---|

-#pragma once β a single line that does the same thing.
-Not in the C standard, but widely portable.#ifndef CONFIG_H #define CONFIG_H extern int g_verbose; // declaration only #endif
+#pragma once β a single line that does the same job.
+It's not in the C standard, but it's widely portable.extern.c files, put an extern declaration in the header (just a name and type) and the actual definition in exactly one .c file.#ifndef CONFIG_H #define CONFIG_H extern int g_verbose; // declaration only #endif

 #include "config.h" int g_verbose = 0; // the one and only definition

-int g_verbose; in the header: every .c that includes it would get its own definition β "multiple definition" linker error.make tool reads a Makefile, detects which files changed, and rebuilds only what is needed.# Makefile β filename must start with capital M # IMPORTANT: lines under a target must start with a TAB character app: main.o mathutil.o gcc main.o mathutil.o -o app main.o: main.c mathutil.h gcc -c main.c mathutil.o: mathutil.c mathutil.h gcc -c mathutil.c clean: rm -f *.o app
+int g_verbose; in the header: every .c that includes it would get its own definition, producing a "multiple definition" linker error.make tool reads a Makefile, figures out which files have changed, and rebuilds only what's necessary.# Makefile β filename must start with capital M # IMPORTANT: lines under a target must start with a TAB character app: main.o mathutil.o gcc main.o mathutil.o -o app main.o: main.c mathutil.h gcc -c main.c mathutil.o: mathutil.c mathutil.h gcc -c mathutil.c clean: rm -f *.o app

 CC = gcc